 Liberation Festival in The Hague

-The Liberation Festival (Bevrijdingsfestival) in The Hague will offer numerous free activities during the day on Saturday 5 May from 12.00 till 23.00 on the Malieveld and in the Tweede Kamer.
+The Liberation Festival (Bevrijdingsfestival) in The Hague will offer numerous free activities during the day on Saturday 5 May from 12.00 till 23.00 on the Malieveld.
 All activities are free of charge.

-Local and international performers will provide a variety of fabulous entertainment on five stages.
-One of the stages can even be found in the Tweede Kamer (Lower House of Parliament), the heart of democracy in the Netherlands.
-However, The Hague’s Liberation Festival is decidedly much more than just a pop music festival – the 10th edition of the festival will again offer something for everyone: live music, theatre, lectures, cabaret and lots of other activities.
+Local and international performers will provide a variety of fabulous entertainment on several stages.
+However, The Hague’s Liberation Festival is decidedly much more than just a pop music festival – the festival will again offer something for everyone: live music, theater, lectures, cabaret and lots of other activities.

 The Hague Freedom Weeks